pachyderm/pachyderm-gha/README.md

 1.  `PACHYDERM_CLUSTER_URL`: This is the url to your pachyderm cluster, the one configured via Ingress to `pachd`'s GRPC port.
   If you use Pachyderm Hub, it'll look something like `grpcs://hub-some-id.clusters.pachyderm.io:31400`.
-2. `DOCKER_IMAGE_TAG`: Replace this with the base repo/tag combination for the Docker registry to which your image will be pushed.
+2. `DOCKER_IMAGE_NAME`: Replace this with the base repo/tag combination for the Docker registry to which your image will be pushed.
   For this demo, it's set to `pachyderm/housing-prices`
-3. `PACHYDERM_PIPELINE_FILES`: A space-delimited list of pipeline specifications that depend on `DOCKER_IMAGE_TAG`.
+3. `PACHYDERM_PIPELINE_FILES`: A space-delimited list of pipeline specifications that depend on `DOCKER_IMAGE_NAME`.
   In this project, there's just one pipeline, `regression.json`.

 GitHub Repository Secrets are used to keep your access credentials secure while giving permissions to build and run a pipeline, preventing any private information from being exposed in your code.
 You can create a secret by going into the "Settings" for your repository and selecting "Secrets" from the sidebar.
 For more information, see [creating and using secrets in a GitHub Workflow](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).
 We will create three Secrets: `PACHYDERM_TOKEN`, `DOCKERHUB_TOKEN`, and `DOCKERHUB_USERNAME`.